Updated June 22, 2022. Originally published Nov. 3, 2020.

-This blog will explain what ‘zero trust’ is and why it is critical to choose the right ZTNA provider for your needs.
+This blog will explain what exactly ‘zero trust’ is and why it is critical to choose the right ZTNA provider for your specific needs.
 We will also provide you with an actionable set of questions to ask yourself and your provider as you set out to choose the ideal ZTNA vendor.

 What is Zero Trust?